 - radios (cards)

 - Having an antenna connector (not just an internal antenna) is a must.
-A good radio must be paired with a good antenna to be really effective, and you want to upgrade to a directional antenna for point-to-point communication.
+A good radio must be paired with a good antenna to be really effective, and if you'll ever do point-to-point, you'll want to upgrade to a directional antenna.

 - I own the Alfa AWUS036H, and really like it.
 USB means the same card will work on laptops+desktops.